 How Corefy can help

-Corefy provides a full-fledged solution for merchants who are starting an online business or have already launched it but, for some reason, are looking for a high-risk payment gateway.
+Corefy provides full-fledged solutions for merchants who are starting a high-risk online business or have already launched it but are looking for a high-risk payment gateway.
 Our payment orchestration platform operates worldwide and offers a wide range of traditional and alternative payment methods, multi-currency processing, and dynamic currency conversion.
-Our payment experts will readily assist you and answer your questions on the procedure of opening a high-risk merchant account.
+Our payment experts will readily assist you and answer your questions on opening a high-risk merchant account.
 Do not hesitate to contact us and kickstart your business.